 In November 2018, PDMCX obtained approval for revolving, unsecured credit of the equivalent of \$25.0 million, pursuant to which PDMCX may enter into separate loan agreements with varying terms to maturity.
 This facility is subject to annual reviews and extensions, with the most recent extension set to expire in October 2022.
-As of May 1, 2022, PDMCX had 28.8 million RMB (\$4.4 million) outstanding against the approval.
+As of July 31, 2022, PDMCX had 25.6 million RMB (\$3.8 million) outstanding against the approval.
 The interest rates are variable, based on the RMB Loan Prime Rate of the National Interbank Funding Center.
-Interest incurred on the loans was eligible for reimbursement through incentives provided by the Xiamen Torch Hi-Tech Industrial Development Zone, which provided for such reimbursements up to a prescribed limit and duration.
+Interest incurred on the loans is eligible for reimbursement through incentives provided by the Xiamen Torch Hi-Tech Industrial Development Zone, which provided for such reimbursements up to a prescribed limit and duration.